Iowa State University

 The curriculum process is governed by the Faculty Senate.
 The ad hoc committee, Faculty Senate Curriculum Committee considers new curricula proposals, changes and discontinuations to the catalog.
 Additional information may be in the college governance documents.

 The curriculum approval process generally consists of a proposal from the department/program level, approved by the department/program curriculum committee (if applicable), college curriculum committee, and the dean.
 Additional approvals are needed from the Graduate College if the program proposal is a graduate program.
 The program proposal is submitted to the Faculty Senate Curriculum committee for review.
 The Academic Affairs Committee reviews the proposal before passing it onto the Faculty Senate.
 The Board of Regents, State of Iowa approves all new programs and majors.
-For additional information about the approval process, see the link to Faculty Senate/Faculty Handbook Curriculum Approvals – Section 10.8
+For additional information about the approval process, see the link to Faculty Senate/Faculty Handbook Curriculum Approvals – Section 10.8.
+See the Office of the Provost web site for more information.

 Catalog updates are generally processed with approvals from department, college, and Faculty Senate Curriculum Committee representatives.
-Editing begins in late February with course changes due by June 1.
-Curriculum and other general information is due December 1.
+Editing begins in late February with course changes due to the Office of the Registrar by June 1.
+Curriculum and other general information is due to the Office of the Registrar by December 1.
 Publication is the following February.

 About Iowa State University